 What Is Malignant Melanoma?

 Some forms of skin cancer, such as basal cell carcinoma or squamous cell carcinoma, rarely spread.
 That’s not the case with melanoma, a type of skin cancer that starts in the melanocytes, the skin cells responsible for producing moles.
 Melanoma has increased more than any other cancer over the past half century in the United States.
-It affects about 1:55 Americans.
 You are at an increased risk if you have an immediate family member who has had melanoma, had bad sunburns as a child, have many atypical moles.
 However, melanomas can also just appear.
 They affect the young and the old.
 These tumors can often grow quickly and progress rather rapidly, spreading to other parts of the body and become fatal.

 Prevention and Early Detection Are Key for Melanoma Survival